• Take Me Bak 'OME

 Don and Marie 1974

-Whilst touring Japan in 1973 Don found a Japanese girlfriend.
+Whilst touring Japan in 1974 Don found a Japanese girlfriend.
 Marie.
 She soon relocated to the UK to live with him.
 All was going well until he returned some months later from touring.
+He overheard Queen's roadies bragging that Marie had been unfaithful when he was away.

 Marie was quickly shown the door - never to be seen again.
 There are very few photos of Marie - but I have a picture, that was published in a The Slade Story - German biography book in 1975.